luca28pet/AdvancedKits/README.md

 **Features overview:**

 - Highly configurable
-- UI (user interface) support using FormAPI plugin
+- UI (user interface) support using libFormAPI (already included in the phars)
 - Custom enchantments support using PiggyCustomEnchants plugin
 - Custom permissions support
-- Built in permissions system for non-PurePerms users (see kits.yml)
+- Built in permissions system if you don't want to use any permissions manager (see kits.yml)
 - Economy support: pay to get a kit.
 Support for EconomyS, PocketMoney and MassiveEconomy
 - Sign support: write a sign to let users get a kit
 - Time limit (cooldown) for kits